hypersoft/SMART-PARSER/README.md

 ## :SMART-PARSER

-For the parsing of the possiblities, patterns, and compounds of our digitial-communications-world.
+For the parsing of the possiblities, patterns, and compounds of our digital-communications-world.
 ***

 ##### :example-contrivance-case-claim